 unitarity of the full scattering amplitude implies positivity of $M(s,u)$.
 That is,

 For a meromorphic function, the only contribution to the spectral density comes from the isolated poles, which give delta functions,

 Then, \eqref{eq:unitarity} implies the positivity of the coupling constants squared, $g_{\pi\pi\alpha}^2\geq 0$.
-We will not use the upper bounds on $g_{\pi\pi\alpha}^2$ coming from \eqref{eq:untryrhoI} because meson interactions scale as $g_{\pi\pi\alpha}\sim 1/\sqrt{N}$.
+We will not use the upper bounds on $g_{\pi\pi\alpha}^2$ coming from \eqref{eq:untryrhoI} because meson interactions scale as $g_{\pi\pi\alpha}\sim 1/\sqrt{N}$ and thus die at large $N$.
 (This is precisely what allows us to treat the meson theory at tree level in the first place.)
 The positivity condition will be enough.
 However, we will mostly use it in the form of \eqref{eq:unitarity} because we will parametrize our ignorance of the meson spectrum by a whole cut on the real $s$ axis rather than isolated poles.